Bada (singer): 2019–2020: Off The Record

 On October 14, 2019, Wave Nine announced Bada's comeback with a single title "Off The Record", which released on October 24.

 On April 19, 2020, Bada teamed up with 33 singers to release a remake song of Yang Hee-eun's "Evergreen" for the medical professionals around the world fighting COVID-19 and also to mark the 60th anniversary of the April 19 Revolution.

 2022–present: Singles

 On August 11, 2022, after 3 years of break, Bada released her comeback single titled "localized heavy rain", her second single under Wavenine Entertainment.

 On December 22, 2023, Bada released her christmas single "Not for sale this christmas".
 The song featured vocals from fellow S.E.S member Eugene.

-On April 25, 2024, Bada released her single titled "PING @.@", featuring Truedy.
+On April 25, 2024, Bada released her single titled "Ping @.@", featuring Truedy.
 Later that year, on December 2, 2024, Bada released the single "Let Me Be the Sea", a song about gratitude, peace, and prayer.

+On August 25, 2025, Bada came out with another single named "Love wave" and just after 5 months of its release, Bada then again released a winter balled titled "Our Loud Goodbye" on January 7, 2026, which was praised for her strong vocals.